 A. Run with Admin Privilege

+The Run with Admin Privilege feature allows the user to right-click an executable file (.pkg, .dmg, .zip, and .app) and run it with Administrator permissions.
 If the Require reason option is enabled in the Group Policy, then the pop-up below will appear to add details for the elevation request (more than 2 characters should be added to be able to submit the elevation request reason).
 This step is skipped if Require reason is disabled.

-After clicking Elevate, depending on the Group Policy configuration, a request can be sent to the server, to ask permission from the HEIMDAL Dashboard Administrator (if Approval via Dashboard is selected in the GP) and the left popup below will appear or the elevation will be automatically granted (if Auto-mode is selected in the GP).
+After clicking Elevate, depending on the Group Policy configuration, a request can be sent to the server to ask permission from the HEIMDAL Dashboard Administrator (if Approval via Dashboard is selected in the GP), and the left popup below will appear, or the elevation will be automatically granted (if Auto-mode is selected in the GP).
 After clicking Start Now, the file will be elevated.

 IMPORTANT